 The input requirements of the ADC (differential or single-ended, logic level termination) should be considered when selecting the best clocking/converter solution.
-In some cases, the LVPECL outputs of the AD9520 may be desirable for clocking a converter instead of the AD9522's LVDS outputs.
+In some cases, the LVPECL outputs of the AD9520 may be desirable for clocking a converter instead of the LVDS outputs of the AD9522.